paparazzi/paparazzi/doc/sphinx/source/developer_guide/modules.rst

     pip install -r requirements.txt  # You may need pip3 if your system has Python 2 also installed python3 create_mod_qt.py

+This program can also be launched directly from the Paparazzi Center, by selecting ``Tools -> Module Creator`` from the Menu bar.
 Try it, you'll be surprised how easy it is to start your own module with the help of this tool.

 Another way to go about creating your module is by copying another module's files and editing the relevant parts.
 In order to do this, it is necessary to understand a bit more about how modules work in Paparazzi, starting with where all the files of a module are located.

-Module File Location
+Module Files Location
 -----------------------
 Modules consist of the following files: a module XML file, source and header files.

 .. code-block:: text